molebox/gatsby-theme-dev-resume/gatsby-theme-dev-resume/README.md

 ## Setup

-To install run `yarn add gatsby-theme-resume`.
+To install run `yarn add gatsby-theme-dev-resume`.
 A resume folder containing the resume.json file will be created for you will some dummy data.
 Its important to not change any of the keys in the json file otherwise the site will break.

 ## Props